LXLima/LXLima/README.md

 - [LX Predictor](https://discord.gg/PkfrbzqxJY), Is a predictor for bloxflip.
 It is the most popular & most accurate predictor, with over 8 Customers.
 - [LX Menu](https://discord.gg/n7HTrtm9UK), Is an Mod Menu that works for gorilla tag really completed.
 And its free.
+- [LX Typer](https://discord.gg/XVE5xR3Ttb), Is an Word Typer that you can train how fast you type in the computer.

 LX#8244